 Gondor was simply stunning and beautiful, but I distinctly recall having this thought “OMFG another quest?!”
 I fell into the classic trap.
 Either you buy into games like this and enjoy, or you feel like a slave to the grind.
 Break any game (or most activity, really) down in that way and you can feel like a slave.
 To the mechanics, the repetition, take your pick.
 At that point that’s what I was: locked into an ever-grinding wheel of quests.

 It didn’t help that I was a published author and game designer at this point, with Heavy Metal Thunder Mouse on the horizon.
 There were badder fish to fry.

 Love Again (2020)

 Two other thoughts that came to mind upon reflection.
-One this I find I often get frustrated with games when I seek depth and meaning, because it\’s just not there.
-Also there\’s sometimes that feeling that says I have to get everything done right now and that\’s a sure fire path to burnout.
+One is that I find I often get frustrated with games when I seek depth and meaning, because it’s just not there.
+Also there’s sometimes that feeling that says I have to get everything done right now and that’s a sure fire path to burnout.

 In any case, I find this type of thing interesting to think about.
 All of our issues are not left at the doorstep when we jump into our hobbies.